Dynamics of powerful radio galaxies: Discussion

-The source length evolution in the \citet{Scheuer+1974} model, and the (jet-dominated) early-time expansion phases of the \citet{Hardcastle+2018} and \citet{Turner+2023} models, are derived considering the relative amplitudes of the momentum flux of the jet and the thermal pressure of the ambient medium (Equation \ref{momentum}).
+The source length evolution in the \citet{Scheuer+1974} model, and the (jet-dominated) early-time expansion phases of the \citet{Hardcastle+2018} and \citet{Turner+2023} models, are derived considering the relative amplitudes of the momentum flux of the jet and the thermal pressure of the ambient medium (Equation \eqref{momentum}).
 The relativistic hydrodynamic equations used in the theory of \citet{Turner+2023} can be simplified to obtain the expressions found by the \citet{Scheuer+1974} class of models.
-In particular, the jet-head advance speed derived in Equation \ref{vs} is integrated to yield the source length as follows:
+In particular, the jet-head advance speed derived in Equation \eqref{vs} is integrated to yield the source length as follows:

-where the second equality is valid for $\eta_R(r) \ll 1$, which coincides with the formation of lobes on a length-scale of order 1\,kpc \citep{Turner+2023}.
-This equation converges to that proposed by \citet{Rees+1971} and \citet[][their Model A]{Scheuer+1974} by taking their limit of massless particles with velocity $c$ (i.e. $h_{j,x} \rightarrow 1$ and $\gamma_j \rightarrow \infty$),
+where the second equality is valid for $\eta_R(r) \ll 1$, which coincides with the formation of lobes on a length scale of order 1\,kpc \citep{Turner+2023}.
+This equation converges to that proposed by \citet{Rees+1971} and \citet{Scheuer+1974} (their Model A) by taking their limit of massless particles with velocity $c$ (i.e., $h_{j,x} \rightarrow 1$ and $\gamma_j \rightarrow \infty$):

-where for their assumption of a uniform ambient medium we set $\beta = 0$ and $k = \rho$.
+where for their assumption of a uniform ambient medium, we set $\beta = 0$ and $k = \rho$.

-The similarity of the early-time evolution predicted by the \citet{Hardcastle+2018} model and \citet{Scheuer+1974} class of models is immediately apparent by comparing their expression for the jet-head pressure (Equation \ref{hardcastle pressure}).
-In the limit $t \rightarrow 0$, their expression converges to the ram pressure component as follows:
+The similarity of the early-time evolution predicted by the \citet{Hardcastle+2018} model and \citet{Scheuer+1974} class of models is immediately apparent by comparing their expression for the jet-head pressure (Equation \eqref{hardcastle pressure}).
+In the limit $t \rightarrow 0$, their expression converges to the ram pressure component as {follows}: